astropy/astroquery/docs/cds/complex_query.rst

 .. _query_on_meta_data:

-Performing a complex CDS MOC query involving a constraint on meta data
+Performing a complex CDS MOC query involving a constrain on meta data
 ----------------------------------------------------------------------

 We now want to use the `CDS MOC Service`_ to filter data sets having a specific